-VOLLEYBALL- A perennial contender on the national scene, La Verne reached the NCAA Championship match in 2008 and made three consecutive trips to the NCAA semifinals (2003, 2004, 2005).
+VOLLEYBALL- A perennial contender on the national scene, La Verne returned to the national scene with a Top 25 ranking en route to advancing to the West Region semifinals in 2012.
+The Leopards reached the NCAA Championship match in 2008 and made three consecutive trips to the NCAA semifinals (2003, 2004, 2005).
 La Verne captured the NCAA Division III title in 2001, and hosted the NCAA Division III Championships in 2003 en route to a third-place finish.
-The Leopards have boasted a Division III National Player of the Year two of the past three seasons in Amy Smith (American Volleyball Coaches Association in 2003) and Ryan Winn (Volleyball Magazine in 2001).
-The selection of Brianna Gonzales and Crista Jones to the 2008 All-American team marked the eighth consecutive season that a La Verne player has earned All-America status.
-La Verne also captured consecutive national titles in 1981 and 1982.
+The Leopards have boasted a Division III National Player of the Year in Amy Smith (American Volleyball Coaches Association in 2003) and Ryan Winn (Volleyball Magazine in 2001).

-GOLF – La Verne earned four straight Top 10 finishes at the NCAA Championships from 2007-10.
+GOLF – La Verne placed eighth overall at the 2013 NCAA Division III Championships, led by two-time All-America Derek Zachman.
+The program secured four straight Top 10 finishes at the NCAA Championships from 2007-10.
 In 2009, Mitch Fedorka earned the Jack Nicklaus Award as the top golfer in Division III to become the La Verne's first-ever national player of the year in golf.
 Fedorka, Rizal Amin and Andrew Kramer were First Team All-America selections in 2009.
 The Leopards also finished second at the 2007 NCAA Championships.
-In 2011, La Verne placed Eric Bunge and Andrew Roque on the Third Team All-America list.

 FOOTBALL – La Verne plays against some the nation's finest squads and at one during the 2010 season played the toughest schedule in Divison III according to d3football.com.
 La Verne made its first-ever postseason appearance in 1994, competing in the NCAA Division III Playoffs.
 A year later the Leopards, behind All-America running back Anthony Jones and All-America center Andy Moran, finish the 1995 season with a perfect 9-0 mark.